 Conqueror is a fairly beefy damage ender, befitting Tusk's nature as a huge bruiser character, so it is recommended especially to close out rounds.
 It also leaves Tusk pretty close, which gives him an opportunity to apply meaty pressure.
 The other enders shouldn't be ignored, however.
 Skull Splitter functions as a hard knockdown ender, which gives Tusk a chance to use Skewer or set up some other planned situation.
 Immortal Spirit is a unique ender because it gives Tusk a free stagger; it is, effectively, a mid-screen wall splat ender, because being staggered follows identical rules to being in a wall splat state.
 Especially when you finish combos with a low ender level, using the stagger ender will give Tusk a chance to set up highly damaging throw mixups (neutral jump with jumping HP for extremely high damage if you predict a throw), and most of his post-stagger mixups will knock down, giving him a chance to use Skewer for even more damage.

 The other main benefit is that he can cancel special moves into special moves, at the cost of a small chunk of his remaining instinct gauge.
 This gives Tusk a chance to go berserk by, for example, canceling attacking special moves into movement (Immortal Spirit) and then back into attacking moves.
 If you use medium Skull Splitter (a Deflect move) as your attacking move, you can move across the screen without attacking while Tusk has regular Deflect windows, which could catch an opponent as he presses a button at the oncoming train.
 He can also cancel his light Conqueror uppercut into Skull Splitter (both the grounded or air versions), and then back into Conqueror again.
-As long as you are wary of players ready to shadow counter predictable offense, and you don't mind your instinct gauge being chewed up quickly, you can perform some scary sequences.

 For jumping normals, jumping MK is Tusk's go-to crossup.
 Jumping HP is incredibly slow and very unsafe on block, but it does extreme damage and causes a knockdown which leads to Skewer if you choose; jumping HP with a Skewer follow-up does 21% damage.
 It's not a normal you will use in pressure, but it's great to use as a punish for throw whiffs.
 Perhaps his best jumping normal is jumping MP, a long-range Glacius-like sword attack which covers huge screen space at an angle in front of Tusk.
 Use it frequently to irritate people who try to get out of your standing MP range.